AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-date-diff-calc-column-.md

 ---
 # Date Difference Calculated Column

- This topic outlines the purpose and uses of the **Date Difference** calculated column available in the **Manage Data** > **Data Warehouse** page.
+ This topic outlines the purpose and uses of the **Date Difference** calculated column available in the **[!DNL Manage Data]** > **Data Warehouse** page.
 Below is an explanation of what it does, followed by an example, and the mechanics of creating it.

 **Explanation**